 Distinguish FLUFF (work worth delegating) from SPARK (ideas worth thinking).
 Reclaim time for high-impact pedagogy.

-Participants practice shifting through all four prompting gears on a real teaching task, compare outputs across gears, and identify which gear best fits different course design challenges.
+Practice shifting through all four prompting gears on a real teaching task and compare outputs across gears.

-Participants redesign an existing assignment using Progressive Overload, draft an AI Audit rubric for their discipline, and apply the VINE framework to evaluate a sample student submission.
+Redesign an existing assignment using Progressive Overload, draft an AI Audit rubric, and apply the VINE framework.

 Faculty designing AI-aware syllabi and assignments